 You can leave them plain which is traditional.

-Or make an icing 1 cup confectioners sugar, 2 Tbsp melted butter and 1 tsp lemon juice.
+Or make an icing 1 cup confectioners sugar, 2 tablespoon melted butter and 1 teaspoon lemon juice.

 The cookies will keep at room temperature, well covered, for a couple of weeks.